microsoft/language-server-protocol/_specifications/specification-3-17.md

 	 *
 	 * The label property is also by default the text that
 	 * is inserted when selecting this completion.
+	 *
+	 * If label details are provided the label itself should
+	 * be an unqualified name of the completion item.
 	 */
 	label: string;